 How to use public transport in Prague for foreigners

 The public transport network of Prague includes: metro, trams and buses, the Prague river bus.
 They go strictly according to the schedule, day or night.
 How to use public transport for a foreigner in the Czech Republic.
+How to use public transport in Prague.

 Upon arrival in Prague, immediately download the IDOS application to your phone or use its next online version on your smartphone